Book Value (Company) - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-Book Value of a Company Definition
+How is the Book Value of a Company Used?

 Book value means the accounting value of a firm that pictures the worth of a firm after it has been liquidated or the stock value of a firm when compared to the general market value.
 Book value can also be referred to net book value or net asset value.
 This term is also applicable in personal finance as it reflects the price paid for a debt or security by an investor.
 Book value is an accounting practice that records the asset value and accumulated earnings and depreciation of a company resulting from asset use.
 It also represents the amount shareholders would receive (shareholders worth) if a company were liquidated.
 Book value is also an accounting value that reflects whether a companys stock is underpriced or overpriced.
 Book value can be a substitute shareholders interest or market worth.
 It is also useful in the comparison of the stock values of similar companies.
 It exemplifies their decrease or increase in shares worth or market value in a fair market.
 However, it might be difficult to use book value when comparing firms from different industries because of the difficulty in coming up with a comparable valuation.